fabric8io-attic/base-images/sti/java/README.md

-# Fuse Java STI builder image
+# Fuse Java S2I builder image

-This is a STI builder image for Java builds whose result can be run directly without any further application server.
+This is a S2I builder image for Java builds whose result can be run directly without any further application server.
 It's suited ideally for microservices with a flat classpath (but not for "far jars")